PipelineCompass®: Pipeline Corrosion Modeling, Prediction, Assessment & Solutions

 No USB dongles No installation No Browser Plug-ins

 PipelineCompass is a powerful tool for pipeline corrosion modeling, prediction, assessment & solutions.
-The software has two predictive engines, one for external corrosion from the soil side, and the other for internal corrosion from water side (for water pipelines or "dry" gas pipelines).
+The software has two predictive engines, one for predicting external corrosion from the soil side, and the other for predicting internal corrosion from the product side (oil and gas, water, or others transported by the pipelines).

-Unparalleled Functionality: PipelineCompass is not just for prediction of external and internal corrosion of underground pipelines, it also allows you to optimize cathodic protection design and operation, and to assess the level of CP protection from CP survey data.
-Corrosion predictions from PipelineCompass include: the corrosivity of soil, the accumulated corrosion depth, the corrosion rate, the major mode of failure, the probability of high pH SCC, the probability of near-neutral pH SCC, susceptibility to cathodic delamination of coatings due to overprotection by CP, and the possibility of MIC at localized sites.
+Unparalleled Functionality: PipelineCompass is not just for prediction of external corrosion and internal corrosion of underground pipelines, it also allows you to optimize cathodic protection design and operation, and to assess the level of CP protection from CP survey data.
+Corrosion predictions from PipelineCompass include: the corrosivity of soil, the maximum corrosion depth, the corrosion rate, effectiveness of cathodic protection, the remaining life of the pipeline, the major mode of failure, the probability of high pH SCC, the probability of near-neutral pH SCC, susceptibility to cathodic delamination of coatings due to overprotection by CP, possibility of MIC at localized sites, stray current corrosion and AC corrosion.

 Unmatched Usability: PipelineCompass was designed with the user in mind.
-Experience the industry's first cross-platform and device-independent Cathodic Protection Design, Verification and Assessment application on your iPads, tablets, smart phones, notebooks and desktops, at any time and anywhere, in the office or in the field.
+Experience the industry's first cross-platform and device-independent Pipeline Corrosion Modeling, Prediction, Assessment & Solutions application on your iPads, tablets, smart phones, notebooks, and desktops, at any time and anywhere, in the office or in the field.
 No installation files to download, no browser plug-ins required, no USB dongles to carry around, and no license keys to transfer from one PC to another.
 PipelineCompass simply works on any device running any OS.
 All you need is an internet browser.

 A Brief Overview of PipelineCompass